-To use canned emails, all you need is a series of email templates that communicate important information and touchpoints throughout your project.
+When using canned emails, all you need is a series of email templates that communicate important information and touchpoints throughout your project.
 If you use a system with automation, you can set up your emails to auto-populate and send at specific moments, such as before meetings, after sending assets, and before making changes to the project scope.

 Right after you book a client, you’ll want to reiterate some of your main policies, such as meeting procedures, project requirements, and payment policies.
 Thank them for moving forward, and then give them a clear idea of what they can expect as well as what you expect from them.

-Summary of Expectations
+Summary of Expectations for coaches

-“Thank you for paying your initial payment!
+Thank you for making your initial payment!
 I am thrilled to have you as a coaching client.
-We’ll be meeting once a month via Zoom for the next three months [when and how will you be meeting or communicating?].
-Each of our appointments will last about an hour [how long will your meetings last?].
-To make the most out of each of your calls, don’t forget to send me your homework 72 hours before our first meeting [lay out your expectations for clients in each meeting].”
+We’ll be meeting [how often you’ll meet] via [how you meet, e.g., Zoom] for the next [period of time].
+Each of our appointments will last about an [length of appointment].
+To make the most out of each of your calls, don’t forget to send me your homework 72 hours before our first meeting.

 Important Client Policies

-“As a quick reminder, our office hours [your office hours].
-We’ll always respond within an hour or at the earliest start of our business hours.
-The best places to communicate will be by email or text– whichever you prefer! [state with methods of communication you’ll use]As we move through the project, if you have any changes, be sure to communicate those as far in advance as possible. [drop in a deadline for scope changes if you have one]”
+As a quick reminder, our office hours [your office hours].
+We’ll respond [response time] during business hours.
+The best way to reach me is [best way to reach you]! [state with methods of communication you’ll use] as we move through the project, if you have any changes, be sure to communicate those as far in advance as possible, ideally before [deadline].

-“Thank you for making your initial payment!
-Your current balance is $300 and due on June 1, payable by credit card at your convenience.
-Your current payment schedule is the 1st of the month every month until project completion.
+Thank you for making your initial payment!
+Your current balance is $[amount] and is due on [date], payable by credit card at your convenience.
+Your current payment schedule is [payment due date] [cadence of pay, for example, month over month] until project completion.

-Thanks again, and looking forward to working with you!”
+Thanks again, and looking forward to working with you!

 Appointment reminder emails

-“Looking forward to your appointment!
+Looking forward to your appointment!
 We appreciate your on-time arrival.
 Due to limited scheduling availability, arriving late reduces your session time.
-Arriving more than 15 minutes late will constitute a no-show and your session fee will be forfeited. [drop in your late arrival or no-show policy]”
+Arriving more than 15 minutes late will constitute a no-show and your session fee will be forfeited.
+[Late policy].

-“I enjoyed our meeting today!
-Please remember to fill out the client questionnaire by Friday [drop in your client’s homework and deadlines] so we can stay on track for our delivery deadline of [deadline].
+I enjoyed our meeting today!
+Please remember to complete the client questionnaire by Friday [what they need to complete] so we can stay on track for our delivery deadline of [deadline].

 Product/project delivery emails

-“A quick reminder about image use—the images are yours to use personally, including on social networking profiles.
-If you plan to use the images commercially–for example, for ads including social media ads, on a business website, or otherwise for publication–please contact me for a quote for commercial use rights.
+A quick reminder about image use—the images are yours to use personally, including on social networking profiles.
+If you plan to use the images commercially, for example in ads (including social media ads), on a business website, or otherwise for publication, please contact me for a quote for commercial use rights.

-“We’re so excited you purchased this course!
+We’re so excited you purchased this course!
 We’ve put a lot of time and energy into creating useful materials for our students.
-Please remember that all materials are protected by copyright law and sharing access information or course documents with others hurts our small business and is a copyright violation subject to serious penalties.”
+Please remember that all materials are protected by copyright law and sharing access information or course documents with others hurts our small business and is a copyright violation subject to serious penalties.

-“Looking forward to hearing what you think—your contract includes up to three rounds of revisions.
-When you’re ready, please send your first round of revisions over in a single email.”
+Looking forward to hearing what you think—your contract includes up to three rounds of revisions.
+When you’re ready, please send your first round of revisions over in a single email.

-Last tips for canned emails
+Tips for canned emails

+When you write your email templates, you should use the same tone you use in regular client communications.
 If you get too formal, it can negatively affect the client relationship– you might feel too much like an enforcer, while your clients might not grasp what you’re saying.
 While they may be more likely to skim technical contract jargon, your canned emails should reinforce your policies in a way that’s friendly and easy to understand.